gamemaker1/electronic-registry-spec/spec/entity-representation.md

-# RFC - Entity Representation For Claims And Attestation
+# Entity Representation For Claims And Attestation

 ## Terminology